 New York: The Differentiated Instruction degree requires candidates to have met all requirements for provisional/initial teacher certification prior to admission to the degree program and, therefore, is not a path to initial teacher certification.
 The master's degree in Differentiated Instruction does meet the criteria for, and may be used in partial fulfillment of the requirements for permanent/professional teacher certification in the same subject area of the teacher's provisional/initial certificate.
 Completion of the program meets the requirements for a professional certificate extension in Gifted Education.
 Neither this master's degree in Differentiated Instruction nor selected courses from this program may be used to earn certification in special education (Students with Disabilities at any grade level).
-Those students wishing to earn Students with Disabilities Certification in New York State should enroll in the Differentiated Instruction - Students with Disabilities program.
+Those students wishing to earn Students with Disabilities program.